ryanw-mobile/ryanw-mobile/README.md

 - ⌨️ I learnt Android App programming by myself (through reverse engineering), and published my first App in 2010
 - 📱 I have published 13 Apps on Google Play under _RW Android Labs_ / _RW MobiMedia_ since 2010
 - 💰 I personally own Android Apps that are profitable, and hit 1,000,000+ downloads
-- 🗂 I have 8+ years full time and contractor commercial Android-Java development (and some leadership) experience, covering the whole product cycle:<br/>you just tell me your idea and pay me, then I'll design, develop, launch, and maange the Apps for you.
+- 🗂 I have 8+ years full time and contractor commercial Android-Java development (and some leadership) experience, covering the whole product cycle.

 &nbsp;